Technigo/project-chatbot/README.md

 ## The problem

 I started out by trying out different ways of using the inner html just to understand how the work flow works in Javascript.
 I struggled a lot with figuring out in which order to write code in the JS-file to make the answer and input being run in the right order.
+Just the process of grasping how to control the workflow in the eventlisteners took 99% of the work i did throughout the week.
+And i just barely figured it out when deploying the site.
+With that said, this chatbot still is in the very embryo state as we speak.

 ## View it live